 We help you realize agroforestry plantings that build soil, produce food, fiber, medicine and many other products, conserve biodiversity including native species, all without the need for chemical fertilizers, pesticides, and herbicides.
 Instead of imported inputs, our systems incorporate time-tested knowledge, genetics, photosynthesis, natural succession of species and rainfall irrigation.
 We match the crops with current environmental conditions and follow the flow of natural processes towards abundance.

-These regenerative systems avoid the problems and pests associated with soil and ecosystem degradation while being more productive.
-Our experienced team can efficiently plan, install and manage diverse agricultural systems for many types of clients and climate zones.
+Our experienced team can efficiently plan, guide installation and provide valuable training for the successful management of diverse agricultural systems for many types of climate zones.
 Backyard gardens, degraded pastureland, rocky soils, and ailing commercial single-crops system in need of regeneration are our specialties.
-We grow our own agroforests where we live, so we understand the widely varying challenges you are addressing.

-Most agricultural systems today rely heavily upon inputs and harmful plastics.
-We specialize in agriculture that relies upon the resources you have on hand: seeds, photosynthesis, biodiversity, natural plant succession, and nutrient cycling.
-We can help you grow the right crops in the right place at the right time—matching crops to the environment— both highly productive and resilient.
+Most agriculture today relies heavily upon expensive and harmful inputs.
+We specialize in agriculture that relies upon the self-regenerating natural resources like plant materials, photosynthesis, biodiversity, natural plant succession, and nutrient cycling.

 CRAIG ELEVITCH, PhD